Bioconductor/bioconductor.org/content/help/newsletters/2015_January.md

   meaning if 'type' is "start", "end", or "within".
 This is not yet the case with the new 'nclist'.

-For a complete description of changes and future activity please see Herv&eacute;'s [post](https://stat.ethz.ch/pipermail/bioc-devel/2014-December/006749.html) on the bioc-devel mailing list.
+For a complete description of changes and future activity please see this [post](https://stat.ethz.ch/pipermail/bioc-devel/2014-December/006749.html) on the bioc-devel mailing list.